zammad/zammad-admin-documentation/Readme.md

 # Zammad admin documentation

-If you want to contribute to zammad documentation you can edit the *.rst files and create pull requests.
+If you want to contribute to zammad documentation you can edit the \*.rst files and create pull requests.

 We take care about the translation part, so please don't change anything else whithin the repo, those changes will be discarded anyway ;) .

-Note:
+**Note:**
-At the moment we only have a german translation.
-We are working on an english version and will change the default later.
+At the moment we only have a english version - the translation into other language is not planned as of now.

 ## Documentation

 Zammad hosts a searchable version of this documentation on https://docs.zammad.org

-## ReStructuredText markup
+### ReStructuredText markup

 If you like to edit the docs use the ReStructuredText markup language.
 Infos about this markup language can be found at: